Ask a Portland Plumber: How to Size Your Water Heater

 - If it is too large, it will waste energy because it will heat a lot of water that you won’t use.

-The most important consideration to getting the right size of water heater is finding out the “first hour rating.”
+The most important consideration in getting the right size of water heater is finding out the “first-hour rating.”
 What this means is the number of gallons of hot water that can be supplied by that appliance per hour.

 You should look for a model with a first-hour rating that is within one or two gallons of your peak demand.
 If you have three people in your home, your shower demand will probably be about 30 gallons.
 Add two gallons for shaving and four for other uses, and you have a total of 36 gallons of peak-hour demand.
 Therefore, you should look for a model that has a first-hour rating of between 34 and 38 gallons.

 If you have any questions about what type of water heater you need or would like to schedule an installation, call 3 Mountains Plumbing today!